-Students study eight automotive core areas through hands-on activities combined with lectures and demonstrations.
-They study engine repair, auto transmissions, manual drive train and axles, front end, brakes, electrical systems, heating and air conditioning, computer diagnostics, wheel alignment systems, and engine performance.
-Careers in automotive and related occupations are examined.
+Automotive Technology 2 builds upon the content mastered in Automotive Technology 1 with deeper and more advanced study of the automotive industry.
+Through direct instruction, hands-on activities, simulation-based learning, and live learning experiences students will learn about engine repair, transmissions, drivetrain and axles, front end, suspension, brakes, electrical systems, heating and air conditioning, computer diagnostics, wheel alignment systems, and engine performance.
+Students will be able to complete a full oil change with fluid and filter service, utilize the vehicle lift safely, rotate and balance tires, full wheel alignment, front end and suspension repair, and full brake service.
 Through our partnership with the International Association of Machinists (IAM) Apprenticeship Program 12th graders enrolled in this course have the opportunity to gain admission into an apprenticeship program (after graduation) which provides paid on the job training and classroom instruction leading to Automotive Service Excellence (A.S.E.) certification.
-This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.
+This course meets the 21st Century Life/Career Technical Education credit requirement for graduation.